 - On the plot to the north, the Prince of Wales Theatre was opened in 1877, to which swimming baths were added in 1881.

-- In 1875, the Winter Gardens Company was formed to build an indoor promenade and pavilion, which opened with much ceremony on 11 July 1878.
+- In 1875, the Winter Gardens Company was formed to build an indoor promenade and pavilion.
+It opened with much ceremony on 11 July 1878.

 By this time, the existing railway line couldn’t cope with the large numbers of trippers wishing to visit.
 The single coastal railway line was rebuilt as a double track and linked with the Kirkham to Lytham line.
 The site of the current Coral Island became the principal station.